wistia/wistia-open-docs/_posts/customizing-your-video.md

 {% post_image hashed_id: '7548122af8f0985d1ff2f33e182709ca406c4936', class: 'center' %}

+*The link underneath the video in the example above is a Video Backlink*

 In the Social Bar customization area, click the *configure* link next to the *Embed* option.
 Check the *Include backlink* option.